top of page

 Tennessee ecotype

-Uses: woodland garden, shade garden, rain garden, front of border
+• Uses: woodland gardens, shade gardens, cottage gardens, rain garden, front of border

 Geranium maculatum (Wild geranium)

 • Also known as spotted cranesbill.
-Wild geranium prefers rich, damp soil high in organic matter common of deciduous forests.
+Wild geranium prefers rich, damp soil high in organic matter common of deciduous forests, but is quite adaptable to most garden soils so long as they are well draining.
 It grows in dappled sun and light shade, making it a great woodland, shade, or forest edge species.
 Commonly found in undisturbed wooded areas in the wild alongside wild ephemerals such as bellwort, bloodroot, mayapple, and trilliums.

 Wild geranium prefers soils high in organic matter for the best growth, but does well in average moisture.
 It does not tolerate high clay content, so soil should be very well and widely amended with organic matter if it is being planted in such a site.
 Brighter light means heavier pink-lavender blooms, which peak in May and June, and sporadically through the rest of the season.

-While not a true ephemeral, wild geranium may go dormant and die back in severe drought and heat stress.
-It returns with ample moisture, or in the next season by its thick webbed rhizomes, which can be dug up and easily divided in fall.
-Can be done in or early spring, but expect few to no blooms.
+Its thick webbed rhizomes can be dug up and easily divided in fall, or can be done in or early spring, but expect few to no blooms.

 Wooly Bear Natives tooter text